------- + -------

 CNHI's role

-With support from the American Diabetes Association, CNHI seeks to evaluate the impact of Gus Schumacher Nutrition Incentive Program (GusNIP) produce prescription (PPR) projects on participants diagnosed with Type 2 diabetes (T2D), establish the cost-effectiveness of PPR projects through a program cost analysis, and examine reach, dose, and fidelity of PPR projects to determine feasibility and best practices.
+With support from the American Diabetes Association, CNHI seeks to evaluate the impact of Gus Schumacher Nutrition Incentive Program (GusNIP) produce prescription (PPR) projects on participants diagnosed with type 2 diabetes (T2D), establish the cost-effectiveness of PPR projects through a program cost analysis, and examine reach, dose, and fidelity of PPR projects to determine feasibility and best practices.

 Project description